French invasion of Russia: March on Vitebsk and Minsk

 Davout had lost 10,000 men marching to Minsk, which he reached on the 8th and would not attack Bagration without Jerome joining him.
 He ordered Polish cavalry to search for the thousands of looting soldiers who stayed behind.
 Davout left the city after four days where a Polish governor was appointed; Joseph Barbanègre had to organize the logistics.
 Davout crossed the Berezina and ran into the Battle of Mogilev with Bagration; he went to Orsha, and crossed the Dniepr on his way to Smolensk.
 Davout thought Bagration had some 60,000 men and Bagration thought Davout had 70,000.
 Bagration was getting orders from both Alexander's staff and Barclay (which Barclay didn't know) and left Bagration without a clear picture of what was expected of him and the general situation.
 This stream of confused orders to Bagration had him upset with Barclay, which would have repercussions later.

 After five weeks, the loss of troops from disease and desertion had reduced Napoleon's effective fighting strength to about half.
 Ney and his corps were given ten days to recover and search for food.
+Jakob Walter describes his foraging experience during Russia's scorched earth tactics:Finally we arrived at Polotsk, a large city on the other side of the Western Dvina River.
+In this region I once left the bivouac to seek provisions.
+There were eight of us, and we came to a very distant village.
+Here we searched all the houses.
+There were no peasants left.
+I later realized how heedless I had been, since each one ran into a house alone, broke open everything that was covered, and searched all the floors and still nothing was found.
+Finally, when we assembled and were ready to leave, I once more inspected a little hut somewhat removed from the village.
+Around it from top to bottom were heaped bundles of hemp and shives, which I tore down; and, as I worked my way to the ground, sacks full of flour appeared.
+Now I joyfully called all my comrades so that we might dispose of the booty.
+In the village we saw sieves; these we took to sift the flour mixed with chaff an inch long; and, after that, we refilled the sacks. ...
+Then the question of carrying and dividing the grain arose, but it occurred to me that I had seen a horse in one of the houses.
+Everyone immediately hurried to find the horse.
+We found two instead of one, but unfortunately they were both colts, and one could not be used at all.
+We took the largest, placed two sacks on it, and started out very slowly.
+While we were marching there, the Russians saw us from a distance with this booty; and at the same moment we saw a troop of peasants in the valley, about fifty.
+These ran toward us.
+What could we do but shoot at them?